-Hadrianopolis is a Roman city lying in the region of ancient Epirus (now in modern-day Albania, south of Gjirokastra) originally inhabited by the Greek tribe of the Chaonians.
-The city was founded by the emperor Hadrian – who visited the area in 125 AD – on the site of an earlier Hellenistic settlement.
+Hadrianopolis is a Roman city lying in the region of ancient Epirus (in what is now modern-day Albania, south of Gjirokastra) originally inhabited by the Greek tribe of the Chaonians.
+The city was founded by the emperor Hadrian – who visited the area in AD 125 – on the site of an earlier Hellenistic settlement.

 Coordinates: 40° 22′ 37″ N, 19° 41′ 59″ E